|

 Although such insights

-are rare and difficult to sustain they allow a
+are rare and difficult to sustain they allow

-glimpse of the basis of desire and grant us
+a glimpse of the basis of desire

-the ability to control that desire.
+granting us the ability to control that

-Those who have mastery over
+Those who have mastery over desire will walk in

-relies for its supra-cultural validity on principles that are
+for its supra-cultural validity on principles that are

 themselves among its own